skukla/vm-from-scratch/BUILDING-THE-VM.md

 1. Log in to the machine
 2. Get the IP address of the machine from the Message of the Day (MoTD)
 3. Use ssh to tunnel in using your terminal application: `ssh magento@<YOUR_IP_HERE>`

+**Note:** To use SSH forwarding in order to install extensions, use the chrome extension provided by the Solutions Innovation team.
+(This adds your cloud key to the ssh-agent on your Mac locally and then uses `ssh -A` to ssh into the VM.
+If you've already added the key to the agent, you can just use the `ssh` command above but with the `-A` flag.)

 <a id="setting-the-hostname"></a>
 ### Setting the Hostname